Last Updated on September 25, 2023

 This American celebration takes place on the last Thursday of November and a famous parade is organized by the Manhattan mall named Macy’s.
 There are allegorical carts, marching bands, giant balloons looking like superheroes and comics characters, and everything you are used to seeing elsewhere in Carnival parades.

-Macy’s has another important role in the Holiday season: its windows are adorned and decorated according to a theme changing each year and they are an attraction for both adults and kids.
+Macy’s has another important role in the Holiday season: its windows are adorned and decorated according to a theme changing each year and they are an attraction for both adults and kids – it’s one of the best things to do with kids in New York around the holidays.

 12 – Celebrate New Year’s Eve in Times Square